Deep Teeth Cleaning Cost

 Risks of Deep Dental Cleaning

-Scaling and root planing is a low-risk procedure for most people.
+Scaling and planing is a low-risk procedure for most people.
 You may be more likely to get an infection from the bacteria in your mouth if you have a weakened immune system, heart problems, or artificial body parts.

 Oral bacteria sometimes enter your bloodstream.
 Your dentist may prescribe antibiotics before and after the procedure if you have an immune problem or are in a high-risk group.